rekha-balan/azure-docs-test2-pr.nl-NL/articles/azure-resource-manager/resource-manager-supported-services.md

 ---
-title: Resource Manager supported services | Microsoft Docs
+title: Azure resource providers and resource types | Microsoft Docs
 description: Describes the resource providers that support Resource Manager, their schemas and available API versions, and the regions that can host the resources.
 services: azure-resource-manager
 documentationcenter: na